Programming Distributed Collective Processes in the eXchange Calculus: Distributed Collective Processes in XC

 \section{Distributed Collective Processes in XC}

 In this section, we present an implementation of \acp{dcp} in XC.
 First, we characterise the implementation in terms of an abstract notation and formulas on event structures (\Cref{sec:model-es}).
-Then, we provide a formalisation of \acp{dcp} in terms of the big-step operational semantics for a new XC construct (\Cref{sec:formaliz-spawn}), that can be used to actually \emph{program} \acp{dcp}.
+Then, we provide a formalisation of \acp{dcp} in terms of the big-step operational semantics for a new XC construct (\Cref{sec:formaliz-spawn}), that can be used to actually \emph{program} \acp{dcp}. \revB{We conclude discussing engineering characteristics of \acp{dcp} (\Cref{sec:disc-abs}) and their practical implementation in the FCPP framework (\Cref{sec:fcppimpl}).}